simorgh1/docker/samples/aspnet.core/HelloWorldSecrets/Readme.md

-#### HelloWorld aspnet.core with ConfigMap
+#### HelloWorld aspnet.core with Secrets

-This sample reads the appsettings.json and secrets from kubernetes ConfigMap Application configuration is stored in the config map, and passwords are stored in the secrets, both item types are set to environment variables. passwords are also mounted into a readonly mountPath just as example.
+This sample reads the appsettings.json and secrets from kubernetes ConfigMap.

+Application configuration is stored in the config map, and passwords are stored in the secrets, both item types are set to environment variables. passwords are also mounted into a readonly mountPath just as example.

 Step 1: Build the docker image

 ```
 PS C:\HellowroldSecrets\src> docker build -t helloworld-secrets:dev .
 ```

 Step 2: Deploy the appsettings.json to kubernetes ConfigMap: